 Check out Brian’s writings and read some of his suggestions about how to approach the issues and generate some productive silence.
 Solid stuff, for sure.

 And, you can see our newly created pictorial overview of how The Search for The Lost Dutchman’s Gold Mine works to involve and engage everyone in the effort to Mine as much Gold as WE can!
 Find that Pictorial here.

-Dr. Scott Simmerman is a designer of team building games and organization improvement tools.
+Dr. Scott Simmerman is a designer of team building games and organization improvement products.
 Managing Partner of Performance Management Company since 1984, he is an experienced presenter and consultant who designs simple, powerful learning tools.